qrider71/PolyDev/README.md

 ## Rust

-Rust is a multi-pardadigm programming language developped by Mozilla Research.
+Rust is a multi-paradigm programming language developed by Mozilla Research.
 Rust has a strong focus on memory and concurrency safety.
 Rust is well known for its very good runtime performance which is comparable to C++.

 ## C++

 C++ is the classic object-oriented language which inspired most of the recent OO languages

+## Julia

+Julia comes from the scientific programming background.

+## Typescript

 # How to use this playground online

-The easiest way to play on my playground is to register with gitpot.io and open my repository with the link below in the browser based IDE Gitpod.
+The easiest way to play on my playground is to register with gitpot.io and open my repository with the link below in the browser based IDE GitPod.

 https://gitpod.io/#https://github.com/qrider71/PolyDev